Plugins

 Vito has a community plugins section on the web interface that users can install plugins from.
 To list your plugin

-there, You need to publish your plugin as a public repository on GitHub and then add vitodeploy-plugin
+there, You need to publish your plugin as a public repository on GitHub and then add vitodeploy-plugin topic to it.

 Example: https://github.com/vitodeploy/laravel-octane-plugin